BigData, lightning-fast / The road from SQL to BigData

 - In terms of velocity: real-time generation and processing for (at least) the last several years.

-And since there are no two identical companies and requests sets, the solutions are almost always custom-made.
+And since there are no two identical companies and request sets, the solutions are almost always custom-made.
 Unique assessments and decisions need to be made on a case-by-case basis:

 - Can the company keep using any of its currently deployed technologies?